-When you declare a reference variable (object) you are actually making a pointer to an object.
+When you declare a reference variable (object) you are actually

 Consider a variable of primitive type int: